 Getting cited by ChatGPT requires structured, fact-dense content that the model can verify and extract during retrieval.
 ChatGPT now processes over 1.1 billion queries per day across approximately 800 million weekly active users (AllAboutAI, 2025).
 ChatGPT Search grew 410% in daily active users between its October 2024 launch and March 2025.
 This is not a niche channel.
 It is a primary research surface for both consumers and B2B buyers.
+See the companion guide for Perplexity/Gemini in How to Get Cited by ChatGPT, Perplexity, and Gemini, Claude-specific tactics in How to Get Your Brand Cited by Claude, and the full checklist in The AI Citation Readiness Checklist.
+Tools to track results appear in Best AEO Tools in 2026.

 The traffic is also high-quality.
 Exposure Ninja’s 2026 report measured AI referral conversion at 14.2%, roughly 5x higher than traditional Google organic traffic (2.8%).
 To capture this traffic, you need to engineer your content for LLM retrieval, not just search engine crawling.